auth0/react-native-auth0/EXAMPLES.md

   .catch(console.error);
 ```

-This endpoint requires an Access Token that was granted the `/userinfo` audience.
-Check that the authentication request that returned the Access Token included an audience value of `https://{YOUR_AUTH0_DOMAIN}.auth0.com/userinfo`.
+This endpoint requires an access token that was granted the `/userinfo` audience.
+Check that the authentication request that returned the access token included an audience value of `https://{YOUR_AUTH0_DOMAIN}.auth0.com/userinfo`.

 ### Getting new access token with refresh token